Integration GuidesDocs

 2. Retrieve Probable Pitchers (Available 5-7 Days Prior)

-Probable pitchers are accessible days in advance of a game via the Push Probable Pitchers feed.
+Probable pitchers are accessible days in advance of a game via the Push Probable Pitchers, Daily Summary, or Game Summary feeds.
 If your application displays pitching matchups ahead of lineup confirmation, you can begin populating this data 5–7 days before first pitch.

 GET https://api.sportradar.com/mlb/{access_level}/stream/en/probables/subscribe